MeidoPromotionAssociation/COM3D2.HighHeel/README.md

 An example configuration for `hhmod_27d.json`:
 ```
 {
-	"RotateShoes": false, //If true, the plugin will rotate the shoes instead of the feet, which can be used to make hook shoes.
 	"BodyOffset": 0.04, //Default maid BodyOffset, if you don't set BodyOffset for the scene separately, this value is applied. //If you set EnableGlobalPreSceneOffsetSettings to false in, this value is used, otherwise this value will not be used
 	"ManBodyOffset": 0.0, //Default man BodyOffset, if you don't set BodyOffset for the scene separately, this value is applied. //If you set EnableGlobalPreSceneOffsetSettings to false in , use this value, otherwise this value will not be used
 	"PerSceneBodyOffsets": { //If you set EnableGlobalPreSceneOffsetSettings to false in , use this value, otherwise this value will not be used